python-poetry/poetry/docs/configuration.md

 Directory where virtual environments will be created.

 {{% note %}}
-Please note that this is a global variable and it should not be used as a local configuration, as you may get unpredicted behaviour.
-{{% /note %}}
-{{% note %}}
-If you want to have a virtual environment close to your project, check the `virtualenvs.in-project` settings.
+This setting controls the global virtual environment storage path.
+It most likely will not be useful at the local level.
+To store virtual environments in the project root, see `virtualenvs.in-project`.
 {{% /note %}}

 ### `virtualenvs.prefer-active-python` (experimental)